Eamont Bridge: Bridge

 The village lies on the A6 road.
 Until the opening of the M6 motorway, it was a notorious bottleneck because of the narrow bridge over the River Eamont which is still today controlled by traffic lights.

 The Grade I listed bridge crosses the old county boundary between Cumberland and Westmorland and is one of the oldest bridges in the country still in daily use.
 It probably dates from the 15th century but was widened in the 19th and the 20th centuries.

 History

 On 12 July 927, Eamont Bridge was the scene of a gathering of kings from throughout Britain as recorded in the Anglo-Saxon Chronicle and the histories of William of Malmesbury and John of Worcester.
-Present were Athelstan, Constantín mac Áeda, Owain ap Dyfnwal, Hywel Dda, and Ealdred I of Bernicia.
+Present were Æthelstan, Constantín mac Áeda ("Cosstantin Scotta cyning"), Owain of Gwent ("Uwen Wenta cyning"), Hywel Dda ("Huwal Westwala cyning"), and Ealdred I of Bamburgh ("Ealdred Ealdulfing from Bebbanbyrig").
 This is generally seen as the date of the foundation of the Kingdom of England.